When you purchase through links on our site, we may earn a commission. Here’s how it works.

 While the American Kennel Club has classifications for certain breeds of dog that determine them as “working dogs” the fact is that a dog does not have to feature in one of these classified breeds to act as a working dog.
 While working dogs tend to be particularly large and adapted to the rugged life of a working dog, the term “working dog” can also be used to refer to any dog with a job.
-In this article, we’ll describe some working dog breeds as well as the specific jobs they’re tasked to.
+In this article, we’ll describe some working dog breeds as well as the specific jobs they’re tasked with.

-There are 28 Breeds of Working Dogs Breeds
+31 Working Dogs Breeds

 - Saint Bernard